 While a trained tree ensemble may provide an accurate solution, its learning algorithm, such as \cite{709601}, does not support a direct embedding of knowledge.
 Embedding knowledge into a data-driven model can be desirable, e.g., a recent trend of neural symbolic computing \cite{2020arXiv200300330L}.
 Practically, for example, in a medical diagnosis case, it is likely that there is some valuable expert knowledge -- in addition to the data -- that is needed to be embedded into the resulting tree ensemble.
 Moreover, the embedding of knowledge can be needed when the training datasets are small \cite{childs_washburn_2019}.

-On the other hand, in security-critical applications using tree ensemble classifiers, we concern the backdoor attacks and its defence which are respectively the embedding and extraction of malicious backdoor knowledge.
+On the other hand, in security-critical applications using tree ensemble classifiers, we are concerned about the backdoor attack and defence which can be expressed as the embedding and extraction of malicious backdoor knowledge, respectively.
 For instance, Random Forest (RF) is the most important machine learning (ML) method for the Intrusion Detection Systems (IDSs) \cite{resende2018survey}.
 Previous research \cite{Bachl_2019} shows that backdoor knowledge embedded to the RF classifiers for IDSs can make the intrusion detection easily bypassed.
-Another example showing the increasing risk of backdoor attacks is, as the new popularity of ``Learning as a Service'' (LaaS) where an end-user may ask a service provider to train an ML model by providing training dataset, the service provider may embed malicious backdoors to control the model without authorisation.
+Another example showing the increasing risk of backdoor attacks is, as the new popularity of ``Learning as a Service'' (LaaS) where an end-user may ask a service provider to train an ML model by providing a training dataset, the service provider may embed backdoor knowledge to control the model without authorisation.
 With the prosperity of cloud AI, the risk of backdoor attack on cloud environment \cite{9060997} is becoming more significant than ever.
 Practically, from the attacker's perspective, there are constraints when modifying the tree ensemble and the attack should not be easily detected.
-While, the defender may pursue better understanding of the backdoor knowledge, and wonder if the malicious knowledge can be extracted from the tree ensemble.
+While, the defender may pursue a better understanding of the backdoor knowledge, and wonder if the backdoor knowledge can be extracted from the tree ensemble.

 In this paper, for both the beneficent and malicious scenarios\footnote{Although some of the following research questions are of less interest to one of the two scenarios (depending on the beneficent/malicious nature of the given context), we study the questions in a theoretically generic way for both.} depicted above, we consider the following three research questions: (1) Can we embed knowledge into a tree ensemble, subject to a few success criteria such as preservation and verifiability (to be elaborated later)?
 (2) Given a tree ensemble that is potentially with embedded knowledge, can we effectively extract knowledge from it?
 (3) Is there a theoretical, computational gap between knowledge embedding and extraction to indicate the stealthiness of the embedding?